khatrpaw/Intel_interview_Assignment/README.md

 Gerenal Approach : <br>
 	1. Selection of the datastructure : <br>
-		The datastructure which i have used to solve the problem is a Graph because it would be helpful in keeping the record of the folders adn files anad also helpful in tranverse from parent Folder to subFolder.<br>
+		The datastructure which i have used to solve the problem is a Graph because it would be helpful in keeping the record of the folders and files and also helpful in tranverse from parent Folder to childFolder.<br>
 		 The  diagram  can be used to explain much better the structure :<br>
      <a>
         https://github.com/khatrpaw/Intel_interview_Assignment/blob/b5f6e042ca95af486103e99476e09268716c031e/file_structure_graph.png
      </a><br><br>

      Folder will be able to keep record of the subFolder and files as childeren < br>

      So we will have a root folder which will be initally empty subFolders .i.e No folder and files

   2. Different Cmd :<br>
       <p>
       1. Add the folder : add /home <br>